 The median pay gap is the difference between midpoints in the ranges of hourly earnings of men and women.

 Snow’s gender pay gap was based on the snapshot date of 5th April 2022 consisting of 855 relevant employees, versus last year’s report being based on 765.

 Based on this year’s snapshot our gender split is shown as 79% male to 21% female employees compared with 2021’s gender split as 80% male to 20% female employees.
 As a historically male dominated industry, Snows are passionate about encouraging more females into a wider variety of roles and it is encouraging to see a small shift in the gender balance.

 The roles which attract bonus and commission have been predominantly occupied by men and this is reflected in our gender pay gap results.
-82.07% of all relevant males and 29.41% of all relevant females received bonus payment in the twelve months preceding the snapshot date.
+82.07% of all relevant males and 58.33% of all relevant females received bonus payment in the twelve months preceding the snapshot date.

 I confirm that the data reported is accurate.